 The Welfare Exemption Claim, for qualifying non-profit organizations, the Church Exemption Claim and the Historic Aircraft Exemption Claim, must be filed annually by February 15th in order to qualify for the full exemption allowed.
 However, qualifying properties are still eligible for partial exemption if late claims are filed before December 31, 2017.

-As required by law, and as changes in ownership are processed in our office, the Assessor also mails Homeowner Exemption claim forms to all buyers of residential property.
-In order to qualify for a 2017 Homeowner Exemption, the home must be owner occupied as of 12:00 AM January 1, 2017.
+The Homeowner Exemption Claim is a one-time filing, as provided by law.
+As changes in ownership are processed in our office, we mail Homeowner Exemption Claim forms to all buyers of residential property at the address shown on the transfer deed.
+To qualify for a 2017 Homeowner Exemption, the home must have been owner occupied as of 12:01 AM January 1, 2017.

 For more information, please see Exemptions under the Assessment menu on our main webpage, or contact our Exemptions Division.

 All Property Statements are due April 3, 2017, and subject to penalty after May 8, 2017